Shen-Shihao/shihaos-portfolio/final_project_ShihaoShen.md

 * I invited 3 friends as representative individuals, and Student-A had already quit smoking last month.
 Student-B smokes daily, and Student-C had never smoked before.
 I invited them because they are in different situation, and they may have different opinions and feelings after seeing my sketches and storyboard.
 I asked them several questions list below as my interview script.

 ### Interview Script and feedback
-1. Could you briefly talk about the storyboard's main idea?
+1. Could you briefly talk about the storyboard's main idea?<br/>
-A) Please quit smoking
+A) Please quit smoking<br/>
-B) Quit smoking
+B) Quit smoking<br/>
-C) Stay away from cigarettes
+C) Stay away from cigarettes<br/>
-2. What can you see from charts?
+2. What can you see from charts?<br/>
 A) Smoking problem is more serious in northern hemisphere.
-More deaths in recent years.
+More deaths in recent years.<br/>
 B) Different situations in different areas.
-Deaths are increasing.
+Deaths are increasing.<br/>
 C) Smoking is a global problem.
-Deaths from age 15-49 decreased in 2016.
+Deaths from age 15-49 decreased in 2016.<br/>